-Andrea Burns is a third year PhD student at Boston University in the Image and Video Computing Group.
+Andrea Burns is a fifth year PhD candidate at Boston University in the Image and Video Computing Group and a Google Fellowship recipient.
 She is advised by Prof. Kate Saenko and

 Prof. Bryan A. Plummer.
 Her primary research topics include representation learning and the intersection of computer vision and natural language processing (vision and language).
-Andrea is interested in improving high level reasoning
+Andrea is interested in improving vision-language representations for high level reasoning, actionable environments, output reliability, and more.
+Her research is interdisciplinary and she would love to work on methods which can be applied to assistive technology.

 Andrea's graduate coursework includes: